loader image

 Instytut Ochrony Środowiska - Państwowy Instytut Badawczy (IOSPIB/CAKE-KOBiZE)

-PBL Netherlands Environmental Assessment Agency is the national institute for strategic policy analysis in the fields of the environment, nature and spatial planning.
-PBL contributes to improving the quality of political and administrative decision-making by conducting outlook studies, analyses and evaluations in which an integrated approach is considered paramount.
-Within SPARCCLE, PBL will collaborate with project partners in order to integrate climate change impacts into integrated assessment models.
+PBL Netherlands Environmental Assessment Agency is the institute in the Netherlands for strategic policy analysis in the fields of the environment, nature and spatial planning.
+PBL contributes to improving the quality of decision-making in the Netherlands and internationally by conducting outlook studies, analyses and evaluations in which an integrated approach is considered paramount.
+Within the SPARCCLE project, PBL will collaborate with project partners to integrate climate change impacts into the integrated assessment models IMAGE and MIMOSA.
 Following, these modelling tools will be used to investigate the implications of climate change impacts on different sectors, as well as the synergies and trade-offs of adaptation vs. mitigation.

 PBL